ciceklab/DeepND/README.md

 ### DeepND Train Mode

-1. After downloading all files and installing required packages as explained under "Installation Guide", use the configuration below for "main.py".
+1. After downloading all files and installing required packages as explained under [Installation Guide](https://github.com/ciceklab/DeepND#installation-guide), use the configuration below for "main.py".

 ```
 root = ""